ReliaQualAssociates/ramstk/docs/CONTRIBUTING.md

 This doesn't mean that you don't need an understandable log message.
 It should be clear from the log message what has been changed without looking at the issue report.

+#### TODO Comments

+When working on an issue, pull request, etc., you very well may find a section of code that needs work.
+If this section of code is within the scope of your work, make the changes.
+If it is out of scope, add a TODO comment using the following format:

+    # // TODO: <One-line description of required work.
+    # //
+    # // Long and detailed description of work to be performed.

+The github action, dtinth/todo-actions will find these TODO comments when code is pushed to the develop or master branch and convert them to an issue.
+We believe it is more efficient to identify issues and document them in-line while working rather than having to stop and open an issue.
+This results in better issue management.

 ### Process Guidelines

 RAMSTK uses: